Q1 Do I have to stay in Kunigami Village? How many nights do you recommend?

 Q7 I don’t have a rental car.
 How should I plan my trip?

-After arriving in Kunigami, you can join our activities—Morning Birding and the night tours offer pickup from Okuma Resort.
+After arriving in Kunigami, you can join our activities—Morning Birding and Evening tour offer pickup from Okuma Resort.
 You can also use the AI Bus and the Kunigami Tour Bus to reach ASMUI (Daisekirinzan) and Ada Kuina Fureai Park.

 Q8 I don’t have a rental car.
-How do I get around Kunigami?
-Can Wanyu accompany us for a full day?
-Can I get to Ada Garden Hotel or YDF on my own?
+How can I get to Ada Garden Hotel?

 Timetable from Hentona to various destinations: Japanese / English